FortinetCloudCSE/k8s-201-workshop/content/09egresstraffic/Task9_1_Understanding_Egress_rules.md

 this NAD define a subnet and IPAM pool for NIC to get ip address. it also defined a few static route with default gateway point to cFOS

+below the content under spec.config is the cni json formatted configuration, the json config is different per different cni. for above example below, the macvlan CNI will parse the config based on the config. also beware  that the config section is json formated context which will not be parsed by `NetworkAttachmentDefinition`, therefore, if you have syntax error in this section. when you do kubectl apply , you will not see error messages.

+- Type: macvlan specifies the network plugin.
+- Mode: bridge sets the operation mode of the plugin.
+- Master: eth0 is the host network interface used by the plugin.
+- IPAM: Manages IP allocation, specifies subnet, range, routes, and gateway configurations. host-local means ip allocation is local to this worker node only. it is not cluster wide. if you want use cluster wide ipam, use other ipam like [whereabouts](https://github.com/k8snetworkplumbingwg/whereabouts)

 ```bash
 cat << EOF | tee > nad_10_1_200_1_1_1_1.yaml